 There are three ways to structure your sale.
 Your choice depends on your objective and how much you owe (if anything) on your home.

-Mortgage or deed of trust
+1. Mortgage or deed of trust

 When you create a mortgage (or deed of trust, depending on your location), you become a mortgage lender.
 You and your buyers have to execute mortgage documents dictating the loan’s terms.
 You record a lien against the home with your county.
-Mortgages and home sales are public, and must be recorded to be enforceable.
+Mortgages and home sales are public and must be recorded to be enforceable.

-One common structure is the 80/10/10, in which the buyer puts ten percent down, gets a ten percent carryback from the owner and an 80 percent loan from a mortgage lender.
-An 85/15/5 requires just 5 percent from the buyer and 15 percent from you.
+One common structure is the 80/10/10, in which the buyer puts 10% down, then gets a 10% carryback from the owner and an 80% loan from a mortgage lender.
+An 85/15/5 requires just 5% from the buyer and 15% from you.

 Understand that the mortgage lender is in first position.
 This means if the buyer defaults and the lender forecloses, it gets paid first from the foreclosure sale.
 You get paid only if there is enough left over to cover what’s owed to you.

-A “wraparound” loan creates a new mortgage between you and the buyer.
+A wraparound loan creates a new mortgage between you and the buyer.
 However, you continue paying your existing loan.
 Not all lenders allow this.
 In fact, many have an acceleration or due-on-sale clause that requires you to pay off your mortgage when you sell your home.

 But assuming you can do a wraparound, they work like this: